 So go ahead and record a video of yourself talking about your wonderful product, or show some images of yourself interacting with it, or creating it.
 And talk about why your company exists and who it helps.
 Make yourself likeable and people will trust you, and then they’ll buy from you.

 What kind of images do you need for your site?

 There are two main categories for imagery with ecommerce website design.
 Basic website images and product images.
 Depending on the complexity of your site, you might have very little in the way of basic site images, but if you have an ecommerce website it is critical that you have many, high quality, product images.

 Basic site images

 Logo — If you’re new, don’t spend a lot of time on a logo.
 You can create one with an online logo generator, or even just type one up in a fancy font.
 It is important to have one on your site though, so you look legitimate.
 Keep it simple and easy to read.
-GoDaddy also offers a Logo Design Service, if you want a more professional logo right out of the gate.
+If you’re the DIY type, GoDaddy has a free logo maker for anyone to use.
+Or, GoDaddy also offers a Logo Design Service, if you want professional assistance for your logo.

 Header or advertising banner — There are always spots on your site where you can spruce up the top of the page with a lively image.
 Sometimes you want to put an ad here and sometimes it’s just a pretty branded image.
 Scope out your DIY site tool for what’s needed here.

 Blog post images — If your ecommerce website design is going to have a blog, then you’ll want to create images for your blog posts.
 Don’t forget to create pinnable ones so you can pin them to Pinterest and get more traffic to your site.